Salman-Sali/Lucene.Net-AWS-Lambda-EFS/README.md

 ### Environment Variables
 In visual studio, provide the environment variables in the User Secrets.
 In aws lambda, provide the environment variable in the lambda environment variable.
 (Key: Lucene__Path)

+## How to Deploy : From Windows
+Open the solution in visual studio.

+If you don't have aws tool kit for vs intalled, install it and restart vs.

+Right click the MyProject.WebApi project from the solution.

+Click on Publish to aws lambda.

+Create stack and bucket.
+Publish.
+Solve permission issues(You got this.)

+Once deployed,

+Create efs storage, create aceess point for efs storage.
+Follow the article linked above for permission settings.

+Add environment variables for lambda. (as of now its just "Lucene__Path").

+Add file system to lambda...follow article.